davidhavlin/query_signals/test/README.md

 ## 📁 Test Files

-- `testquery_test.dart` - Contains all tests for our query system
+- `signal_query_test.dart` - Contains all tests for our query system

 ## 🏃‍♂️ Running Tests